India Travel Insurance Solved™ with Budget Direct

 Drink bottled water and dine in established restaurants to avoid dangerous strains of bacteria in the local food and drinking water.

-Know the rules, there are seriously strict penalties for breaking the law in India.
+Know the rules — there are heavy penalties for breaking Indian laws.

 India security risks

 The Australian Government’s Smartraveller website rates the security situation in different countries to help travellers determine where and when to travel overseas.

 You should follow the government’s advice on how to behave or respond to the threats you could face in India.

 Budget Direct policyholders can be covered for claims arising from two- and three-wheeled motor vehicles, as long as:

 - you wear a helmet (irrespective of the law of the country you’re in)

 - you hold a licence appropriate for the country you’re in

 - if using a motorcycle rated 125cc or higher, you hold a licence for driving the equivalent-rated motorcycle in Australia.

 What to do before you leave for India